DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Abstract

 \section{Abstract}

 Quadrupedal robots hold promising potential for applications in navigating cluttered environments with resilience akin to their animal counterparts.
-However, their floating base configuration makes them vulnerable to real-world uncertainties, yielding substantial challenges in their locomotion control.
-Deep reinforcement learning has become one of the plausible alternatives for realizing a robust locomotion controller.
-However, the approaches that rely solely on proprioception sacrifice collision-free locomotion because they require front-feet contact to detect the presence of stairs to adapt the locomotion gait.
-Meanwhile, incorporating exteroception necessitates a precisely modeled map observed by exteroceptive sensors over a period of time.
-Therefore, this work proposes a novel method to fuse proprioception and exteroception featuring a resilient multi-modal reinforcement learning.
-The proposed method yields a controller that showcases agile locomotion performance on a quadrupedal robot over a myriad of real-world courses, including rough terrains, steep slopes, and high-rise stairs, while retaining its robustness against out-of-distribution situations.
+However, their floating-base configuration makes them susceptible to real-world uncertainties, presenting substantial challenges in locomotion control.
+Deep reinforcement learning has emerged as a viable alternative for developing robust locomotion controllers.
+However, approaches relying solely on proprioception often sacrifice collision-free locomotion, as they require front-foot contact to detect stairs and adapt the gait.
+Meanwhile, incorporating exteroception necessitates a precisely modeled map observed by exteroceptive sensors over time.
+This work proposes a novel method for fusing proprioception and exteroception through a resilient multi-modal reinforcement learning framework.
+The proposed method yields a controller demonstrating agile locomotion on a quadrupedal robot across diverse real-world courses, including rough terrains, steep slopes, and high-rise stairs, while maintaining robustness in out-of-distribution situations.